AKASHBKUMAR/AI_Lab_2023-24/Ex.No4Alphabetapruning.md

 ### DATE:
 ### REGISTER NUMBER : 212221040011
 ### AIM:
-    Write a Alpha beta pruning algorithm to find the optimal value of MAX Player from the given graph.
+    To write a Alpha beta pruning algorithm to find the optimal value of MAX Player from the given graph.
 ### Steps:
     1. Start the program